Joel McCabe, Trellis

 Support the businesses along the corridor by not only marketing and promotion of the corridor to attract new business to the area but also, identifying resources to share with existing business to help them to expand or grow and be successful.

-Facilitate discussion regarding the implementation of a District Zoning Overlay that would provide parking and development on East McDowell Road’s Miracle Mile and support the corridor’s economic development.
+Facilitate discussion about the implementation of a District Zoning Overlay to provide parking and development on East McDowell Road’s Miracle Mile and support the corridor’s economic development.

 Work with the City of Phoenix to identify areas on the corridor where complete streets and pedestrian/traffic safety measures can be implemented.

-Support existing business, neighborhood concerns, and new businesses on the corridor by advocating for revitalization policies that protect the corridor and prevent gentrification.
+Support existing business, neighborhood concerns, and new businesses on the corridor by advocating for revitalization policies, including anti-displacement provisions, that protects neighborhood character and preserves historic buildings.